praveena415/praveena415/README.md

 <p align="center">
   <b>Thanks for visiting! 🙏
-  If you like my work, feel free to ⭐ my repositories and connect with me.</b>
+  If you enjoyed my work, feel free to ⭐ my repositories and connect with me!</b>
 </p>